NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Arazni - Moderate Boon.md

-**Moderate Boon:** Blood from your wounds forms into armor or a piece of equipment you need.
+Blood from your wounds forms into armor or a piece of equipment you need.
 If what you need most is information, the blood forms letters spelling out that information.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*